Transgender personnel in the South Korean military: History

-Transgender Individuals in South Korean Society
+Transgender individuals in South Korean society

 Transgender self-identification visibly emerged in the 2000s after Korean singer Harisu publicly came out as a transgender woman.
 Although there was a dramatic emergence in the 2000s, transgender identity can be traced back to the 1950s.
-In earlier history, transgender identity was referred to as yŏjangnamja, which translates to "men in women's clothes", and chungsŏng, which translates to "gender neutral".
+In earlier history, transgender identity was referred to as yeojangnamja, which translates to "men in women's clothes", and jungseong, which translates to "gender neutral".

-The Resident Registration System
+Resident Registration System

 The Resident Registration System establishes three parts of a citizen's legal identification: their birthday, place of origin, and gender.
-Gender is a binary code of either 1, indicating male, or 2, indicating female.
+Gender is a binary code of 1 and 3, indicating male, or 2 and 4, indicating female.
 Individuals who have transitioned can petition to have their number changed.
 Those who are unable to change their legal gender and ID number can face problems, such as finding work and accessing services.

 In 2013, a court ruled that transgender individuals did not need to have sex reassignment surgeries to legally change their gender.
 During this time, requests by transgender individuals to change their Family Register number to reflect their gender were filed.
 However, few were actually granted.

 Previously, transgender individuals who wished to legally change their gender had to provide proof they were unmarried, did not have minor children, and had parental consent, regardless of their age.
-However, on November 24th, 2022, the South Korean Supreme Court ruled that having minor children is no longer a valid reason to deny an individual a legal sex status change.
+However, on November 24, 2022, the South Korean Supreme Court ruled that having minor children is no longer a valid reason to deny an individual a legal sex status change.

 Another step in legal gender change is a medical and psychological examination.
 Courts rely almost exclusively on this examination to proceed with the change.
 Medical examinations and treatment are not covered by health insurance, and few facilities offer specific treatment for transgender people.
 This creates barriers for transgender individuals who do not have enough money to pay for examinations or gender affirming surgery.